The Vegetarian: 2016 Man Booker International Prize

 In 2016, the English translated edition of the book won the Man Booker International Prize for fiction, with the judging panel citing it as "unforgettably powerful and original".
 The book became the first winner of the prize for which only one work of the author was judged, as compared to previous prizes which were awarded for collective works by an author.
 The novel beat The Story of the Lost Child by the Italian writer Elena Ferrante and A Strangeness in My Mind by the Turkish writer Orhan Pamuk, both of which were considered as frontrunners.

 The prize money of £50,000 was shared by Han and Smith.
 The prize catapulted the book's international sales, as a further 462,000 copies were ordered and printed by Changbi Publishers to assuage the demand.
 Commenting on the sales, Han said, "I am overwhelmed.
 I had thought the previous 20,000 copies sold was good enough.
 I feel that Korean literature is starting to become a trend, now is just the beginning."

 List of awards

 Adaptations

-In 2009, The Vegetarian was adapted into a drama film with the same name by arthouse director Lim Woo-Seong with Chae Min-seo as Young-hye.
-It was Woo-seong's debut film, and also stars Kim Young-jae, Kim Yeo-jin, and Park Sang-yeon.
+In 2009, The Vegetarian was adapted into a drama film of the same name by arthouse director Lim Woo-Seong, marking his debut.
+The film stars Chae Min-seo as Young-hye, alongside Kim Young-jae, Kim Yeo-jin, and Park Sang-yeon.
 It was produced by Blue Tree Pictures and Rudolf Film in association with Sponge Entertainment.
+An Italian-language stage play adaptation of The Vegetarian written by Daria Deflorian was performed at Theater Triennale and Odéon-Théâtre de l'Europe in 2024.
+A German-language adaptation of the novel by Ki-Hyang Lee premiered at Akademietheater in 2025.